VenusProtocol/venus-protocol-documentation/technical-reference/reference-technical-articles/prime.md

 <figure><img src="../../.gitbook/assets/prime_funds.png" alt="Flow of funds related to Prime"><figcaption></figcaption></figure>

 Rewards will be distributed to Prime users only in USDT, USDC, BTC and ETH tokens.
-So, other tokens have to be converted to the tokens used for rewarding users in Prime.
-This conversion should follow a configurable (via VIP) distribution table, that initially will be this:
+Other tokens will have to be converted to the tokens used for rewarding users in Prime.
+This conversion should follow a configurable (via VIP) distribution table, that initially will be:

 | Prime market | Distribution |
 | --- | --- |